Skip to content

 export default app

-Hono require additional effort to describe the specification
+Hono requires additional effort to describe the specification

 ts